 Consumer’s protection, thus, is dealing with creating a safe environment or social guarantee that all the products and articles that they wish to purchase regarding their personal and their family’s exclusive needs are quality and safe.

-Consumer protection means fair, complete and comprehensive, and adequate protection of consumer rights in the field of education, schooling, information and other fields and from protection from different causes, influences, fraudulent activities, substances and complicated factors, which in the daily use by the consumer, have the potential to endanger and risk consumers life, health, environment and family.
+Consumer protection means fair, complete and comprehensive, and adequate protection of consumer rights in the field of education, schooling, information and other fields and protection from different causes, influences, fraudulent activities, substances and complicated factors, which in the daily use by the consumer, have the potential to endanger consumers life, health, environment and family.

-The level of development of the consumer’s rights basically is a result of a certain level and in definite circumstances and environment of the overall economical and social development of the country, which means it’s a peculiarity of developed and democratic countries.
+The level of development of the consumer’s rights basically is a result of a certain level and in definite circumstances and environment of the overall economical and social development of the country, which means it’s a characteristic of developed and democratic countries.

 Consumer protection is an extremely dynamic area in the European Union, which often predisposes new measures; therefore this is sufficient reason to act jointly with all national authorities (governmental and non-governmental organizations) in the domain of Consumer Protection.